 - 2021-2022: 5,908 (Ligue 1)

-Ticket prices are very reasonable at the Stade Louis II with the club keen to try and get more fans through the door to boost the average attendance.
+Ticket prices are reasonable at the Stade Louis II with the club keen to try and get more fans through the door and boost average attendances after a steady rise last season.

 Prices generally vary depending on the opposition and competition but for a standard Ligue 1 fixture, the prices are as follows for adults: